Donate to Gaza: a devastating humanitarian crisis

 Aid alone will not solve this crisis, but it will save lives.
-People urgently need clean water, food, and medical care.
+To survive winter, people urgently need blankets, mattresses and tents.
+Clean water, food, and medical care are also still desperately needed.
 Red Cross and Red Crescent teams have been working tirelessly to alleviate suffering wherever they can.
 But we can’t continue this life-saving work without you.

-The best way to help people in Gaza and other areas affected by the conflict, including Lebanon, is by donating to our Gaza Crisis Appeal now.
+The best way to help people in Gaza and other areas affected by the conflict, including Lebanon and the West Bank, is by donating to our Gaza Crisis Appeal now.

 What is the Red Cross and Red Crescent doing to help people in Gaza?